falkaer/the-guide/m1_memory_hierarchies/s2_intro_to_gpus.md

 ```

 As usual, this code isn't very well tested and there might be some cases where it isn't fully functional,
 but you can see the primitives for declaring shared memory, accessing it and synchronizing.
+When you start coding
+with shared memory, you shouldn't necessarily be surprised that your code becomes a bit slower.
+If you are running
+a 1D problem, the cache manager might be able to outperform you, putting the data in the L1 cache by itself.
+It is also common for first tries in shared memory to have too many if-statements.
+If you minimize the amount
+of if-statements (minimize the amount of work group divergence) and make sure to think of your loading of data
+into shared memory as a separate issue, using strides the same size as a work group (using coalesced accesses)
+you can get very close to, if not better than the cache manager.
+For 2D problems like tiled matrix multiplication
+you are likely to see a speed up quite early in the optimization process.

 Now back to the memory hierarchies!

 ## Additional Reading